gogins/csound-extended/Opcodes/MVerb/README.md

 - *res23* -- Resonant frequency of node 23 in the mesh.
 - *res24* -- Resonant frequency of node 24 in the mesh.
 - *res25* -- Resonant frequency of node 25 in the mesh.
+- *ERselect* -- Name of the early reflections preset, one of: "None","Small","Medium","Large","Huge","Long Random","Short Backwards","Long Backwards","Strange1","Strange2".
+- *ERamp* -- Amplitude of early reflections.
-- *FB* -- Delay feedback.
+- *DFact* -- Amount (size) of early reflections.
-- *DFact* -- Delay factor.
+- *FB* -- Delay feedback (size) of mesh.
+- *FBclear* -- Amount by which delay lines are attenuated.
 - *Q* -- Q of the equalizer filters.
-- *ERamp* -- Amplitude of early reflections.
-- *ERselect* -- Name of the early reflections preset, one of:
-- *EQselect* -- Name of the equalization preset, one of:
+- *EQselect* -- Name of the equalization preset, one of: "flat", "high cut 1", "high cut 2", "low cut 1", "low cut 2", "band pass 1", "band pass 2", "2 bands", "3 bands", "evens", "odds".
 - *eq1* -- Gain of equalizer band 1.
 - *eq2* -- Gain of equalizer band 2.
 - *eq3* -- Gain of equalizer band 3.